 I have supervised PhD projects on low-cost transnational surrogacy in India, and on domestic finance among South Asian women.
 I am excited about supervising research connected to global health equity and gender justice.

-I am Associate Editor for Anthropology & Medicine for ten years and remain on the Editorial Board.
+I was an Associate Editor for Anthropology & Medicine for ten years and remain on the Editorial Board.
 Currently, I am also on the Editorial Collective of Medicine, Anthropology, Theory and Book Reviews Editor for the Journal of South Asian Development.
-In addition, I write reviews and criticism for a variety of publications.
+In addition, I write reviews for a variety of publications.

 Petit, V., K. Qureshi, Y. Charbit and P. Kreager (eds.)
 (2020) The anthropological demography of health.
 Oxford: Oxford University Press.